Ranger-4297/Ranger-4297/README.md

 Or by my online alias, Ranger!
 I'm a 15 year old pupil in highschool in the UK, Wales.
 I'm a Discord enthusiast and user.
 And have been since 2016
-I know my way around the site very well, and I'm ex-staff in alot of servers!
+I know my way around the site very well, and I'm ex-staff in alot of Discord servers!
-Including [Chill & Advice](https://discord.gg/advice) a mental health community!
+Including [Chill & Advice](https://discord.gg/advice).
+A mental health community!

 I'm not extremely knowledgable with coding or scripting, the only thing I enjoy having a crack at are custom commands for a bot named YAGPDB on Discord *heh*